 You are likely already expecting your close friends and family to be ready to visit soon after the baby arrives, but as you near the end of your pregnancy, it’s a good idea to also think about your preferences of who is in the room during delivery.

-In order to decide who is in the room during delivery, you’ll want to consider a few important things.
+To decide who is in the room during delivery, you’ll want to consider a few important things.

 1. Your Comfort Level

-Remember that during labor, you are likely to be dressed in only a hospital gown (unless you choose to wear something else) that is often skimpy and is pulled aside for different procedures, leaving you exposed for a majority of time—not to mention the actual birth, where you will be very, very exposed!
-Keep this in mind before inviting your father-in-law into the room for the birth birth (unless, of course, you are comfortable with that).
+Remember that during labor, you are likely to be dressed in only a hospital gown (unless you choose to wear something else) that is often skimpy and is pulled aside for different procedures, leaving you exposed for a majority of the time—not to mention the actual birth, where you will be very, very exposed!
+Keep this in mind before inviting your father-in-law into the room for the birth (unless, of course, you are comfortable with that).

 Aside from the physicality, consider your emotional comfort levels.
-Labor and birth require you to produce oxytocin–the relaxin, love hormone!
+Labor and birth require you to produce oxytocin–the relaxing, love hormone!
 If your sister makes you anxious, it may be best to have her wait outside until after the baby is born to ensure you are truly calm the entire time.

 Always know that it’s okay to have just you and your spouse in the room—or just you, alone, if you prefer it that way—the most important thing is that you are comfortable during the entire process, your family will understand.